 Beginner Track • Topic 16

-When you order from GSA Federal Supply Schedules, you normally need to give multiple schedule holders a fair shot.
-FAR 8.405-6 tells you when and how you can limit that competition.
+When you order from GSA Federal Supply Schedules, you normally give multiple schedule holders a fair shot.
+The post-RFO GSAM 538.7104-3 tells you when and how you can go to a single source instead, and what the file has to show to support that call.

 The Basics